 Yes, you read that right.
 Hide the remote to the television.
-It will be annoying at first but you’ll be patting yourself on the back when you realize the few extra calories your burn from having to get off the couch more.
+It will be annoying at first but you’ll be patting yourself on the back when you realize how much more physical activity you get from having to get off the couch more.
 And don’t even think about getting a remote app on your phone!

 I don’t care how busy or popular you may be.
 Everyone loves and needs companionship.
 Sign up for meetup.com to get alerts on groups with like-minded individuals and then go mingle.
 The human interaction and possibility of new relationships just might make your heart smile.

-Whether it’s an email address for a new baby or notes in a book, write letters to your child for a year and then give to him or her on their next birthday.
+Whether it’s an email address for a new baby or notes in a book, write letters (or just one) to your child for a year and then give them to him or her on their next birthday.
 Seeing them smile will make you smile and you’ll be proud of yourself for sticking to it.
-If you don’t have a child write to a parent or another child in your life.
+If you don’t have a child, write to a parent or another child in your life.

 By now, we should all know the importance of paying yourself first.
 If you make it an automatic transfer you’ll never have to worry about forgetting.
 Set it up now and then smile in a year when you see how much money has rolled in.